wmbusmeters/wmbusmeters/README.md

 Currently the meters are hardcoded for the European default setting that specifies what extra data is sent in the telegrams.
-If someone has a non-default meter that sends other extra data, then this will show up as a warning when a long telegram is received (but not in the short telegrams!).
+If someone has a non-default meter that sends other extra data, then this will show up as a warning when a long telegram is received (but not in the short telegrams, where wrong values might be printed instead!).
-If this should happen, then we need to implement a way to pass the meter configuration as a parameter.
+If this happens to someone, then we need to implement a way to pass the meter configuration as a parameter.

 No meter quadruplets means listen for telegram traffic and print any id heard.